Gwyneth Paltrow denies causing Utah ski crash

 ADVERTISING

-Paltrow was skiing on a family vacation on a beginner run at Deer Valley Resort in Park City, Utah, on Feb.
-26, 2016, when Terry Sanderson smashed into her, the actress’ attorney alleged in a counter claim filed in court.
-Paltrow said she was shaken by the collision and quit skiing with her family for the day.
+Paltrow was skiing with her children and friends Feb.
+26, 2016 during a family vacation on a beginner run named “Bandana” at Deer Valley Resort in Park City, Utah, when Terry Sanderson smashed into her, the actress’ attorney alleged in a counterclaim filed in court.
+Paltrow said she was shaken by the collision and quit skiing for the day.

-She said Sanderson apologized to her and said he was fine.
+She said Sanderson apologized to her and said he was fine, her response to Sanderson’s lawsuit said.
 She had previously denied blame for the crash in a statement but had not yet offered a full version of the events.

 “She did not knock him down,” Paltrow’s court filing said.
 “He knocked her down.
 He was not knocked out.”